heikkilevanto/beertracker/README.md

   touch beerdata/heikki.data
   chown www-data beerdata/*.data
 ```
+There is also a script `newuser.sh` that does most of that.
+Needs to be run
+as root.

 Point your browser to beerdata.
 You should see a dark input form.
 If not, check
 /var/log/apache2/error.log.
 If you do, enter a test beer or two, and look at